Shrimp and Sausage Jambalaya

 - 1 tbsp minced garlic

-- 2 cups long-grain white rice rinsed until the water runs clear
+- 2 cups long-grain white rice rinsed for about 1 minute until the water runs clear

 - 4 cups chicken stock + 1 cup water rinsed from the carton***